Reduce Transmission Delay for Cache-Aided Two-Layer Network: Preliminary: Hierarchical Coded Caching

-\item Scheme HCC-B: In scheme HCC-B the caching memories of the relays are completely ignored, and the relays forward relevant parts of the server transmissions to the corresponding users.
-In the placement phase, $K_1K_2$ users independently cache a subset of $\frac{M_2F}{N}$ bits of file $W_n$, chosen uniformly at random, for $n\in [N]$.
-In the delivery phase, the server ignores the relays' caches and uses the decentralized caching scheme to deliver the requested files of $K_1K_2$ users.
-Thus, we have the rate of the first layer:
+\item Scheme HCC-II: In scheme HCC-II the caching memories of the relays are completely ignored, and the relays forward relevant parts of the server transmissions to the corresponding users.
+The rate of the first layer is

-\item Scheme HCC-C: Informally, HCC-C is a mixture scheme HCC-A and scheme HCC-B. The system is divided into two subsystems with two fixed parameters $\alpha,\beta\in [0,1]$.
-The first subsystem includes the entire cache memory of each relay, a $\alpha$ fraction of each file in the library and a $\beta$ fraction of cache memory for each user, and the second subsystem includes the remaining $1-\alpha$ fraction of each file in the server and a $1-\beta$ fraction of each user's cache memory.
-Obviously, scheme HCC-A and HCC-B can be implemented in the first subsystem and second subsystem, respectively.
+\item Scheme HCC-III: Informally, HCC-III is a mixture of scheme HCC-I and scheme HCC-II.
+The system is divided into two subsystems with two fixed parameters $\alpha,\beta\in [0,1]$.
+The first subsystem includes the entire cache memory of each relay, an $\alpha$ fraction of each file in the library and a $\beta$ fraction of cache memory for each user, and the second subsystem includes the remaining $1-\alpha$ fraction of each file in the server and a $1-\beta$ fraction of each user's cache memory.
+Obviously, scheme HCC-I and HCC-II can be implemented in the first subsystem and second subsystem, respectively.
 Thus, we have the rate of the first layer:

 \end{itemize}